effectivecore/core/readme.md

 This architecture give ability to access NoSQL data as quickly as possible.
 When using the PHP module OPCache, the access speed can increase from 2 to 3 times.
-In fact, to access NoSQL data, it's enough to load a PHP file of a certain entity and data will be available immediately after loading.
+In fact, to access NoSQL data, it is enough to load a PHP file of a certain entity and data will be available immediately after loading.